seyyatech/solace-rdp-bridge/README.md

-# Solace → Ballerina delivery bridge
+# RDP Bridge

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-A more resilient, open-source alternative to Solace's **REST Delivery Point (RDP)** (a Ballerina service that subscribes to a Solace queue and delivers to REST endpoints with circuit breaking, retry/backoff, response-aware ack/nack, payload transformation, and Basic/OAuth2 auth, all of it config-driven): the resilience RDP was never built to offer.
+An open-source companion to Solace's **REST Delivery Point (RDP)** (a Ballerina service that subscribes to a Solace queue and delivers to REST endpoints with circuit breaking, retry/backoff, response-aware ack/nack, and payload transformation, all of it config-driven), for delivery scenarios that need application-level logic: decision-making that belongs in code, not broker configuration.

 RDP is genuinely great for the simple case: point a queue at a URL, zero code, messages flow.
-The moment you need more than that (a target that goes down, a payload that needs reshaping, a target behind real auth), RDP has nowhere to go, because it's a fixed broker feature, not a program.
+The moment you need more than that (a target that fails intermittently and needs backoff plus a circuit breaker, a payload that needs reshaping, custom logic tied to your own auth flow), that logic belongs in an application.
 This bridge is what "more" looks like, packaged as one container you drop in next to your broker.

 ## The problem, briefly

-- **No circuit breaker**: a failing target gets hammered at a fixed rate forever, no backoff.
+- **No circuit breaker**: RDP retries at a fixed interval indefinitely by default (bounded only if you configure `max-redelivery`/`max-ttl` yourself), with no backoff and no way to trip and stop calling a persistently failing target.
-- **Responses are mostly ignored**: coarse success/exhausted-retries, no branching on status.
-- **Thin error logging**: root-causing a downstream HTTP failure from broker logs alone is painful.
-- **No payload shaping**: whatever's on the queue is what goes over the wire, verbatim.
-- **Limited auth**: whatever RDP's own REST target config happens to support.
+- **Response handling is broker-level**: since broker version 10.12, specific status codes can be marked as rejections (skip retry, straight to the dead message queue), but there's still no branching on response *content* as testable, versionable code.
+- **Logs are broker-level**: per-message delivery tracing lives in application code, not in the broker's own logs.
+- **No body reshaping**: RDP's substitution expressions can set headers or a request target from topic/system values, but the message body itself is delivered verbatim.

 Full case, and the comparison table: [`docs/problem-and-solution.md`](docs/problem-and-solution.md).